-For the right bloggers, there are plenty of opportunities to save money blogging with respect to free travel and free travel gear.
+For the right bloggers, there are plenty of opportunities to save money by blogging concerning free travel and free travel gear.
 While that sounds a little sleazy, it’s just another form of payment for services.

-You have to remember, you are offering a professional service.
+You have to remember; you are offering a professional service.
 Make sure you keep this attitude when doing deals with companies.
-Forget the idea that people are doing you favours and you should be eternally grateful.
+Forget the idea that people are doing you favors and you should be eternally grateful.
 You’re trying to making a living like everyone else.

-So back to saving money… free travel and gear is rarely equal to making actual money.
-What I mean is that a free trip is rarely worth its retail value, unless you planned to take that exact same trip and planned to pay in full.
-Free trips cost time and money.
-Same with free gear; unless you planned to buy the exact same item, it’s not worth its retail value.
+So back to saving money.
+Free travel and gear are rarely equal to making actual money.
+What I mean is that a free trip is rarely worth its retail value, unless you planned to take that same trip and planned to pay in full.
+Free tours cost time and money.
+Same with free gear; unless you intended to buy the same item, it’s not worth its retail value.

-Don’t get me wrong, trips and gear still have monetary value, and they’re still a valid form of payment, but be honest with yourself when considering them in lieu of cash payment.
+Don’t get me wrong, trips and gear still have monetary value, and they’re still a valid form of payment, but be honest with yourself when considering them instead of cash payment.